osmakqa/Osmak-Health-Tracker/docs/User_Manual.md

 1. Open your web browser (Chrome is recommended).
 2. Navigate to the system URL provided by the IT or Occupational Health Department.
 3. The system does not require a login.
 Access is controlled via the unique URL.

-### Secret Admin Access
-For administrative purposes, direct access to the backend Google Sheet is available.
-1. Click the **Ospital ng Makati logo** in the top-left corner 5 times in quick succession.
-2. An input box will appear.
-Enter the admin password (`osmak123`).
-3. The Google Sheet will open in a new tab.

 ---